-The eponymous Pitons, two towering volcanic spires, are the major iconic landmarks of the island.
+The twin Pitons are the major iconic landmarks of the Caribbean island.
 These spectacular twin pinnacles, Gros Piton and Petit Piton, rise side by side from the sea.
-They are bridged by an inland ridge and tower above an accessible caldera-like formation known as the Qualibou Depression.
+They are located on either side of the Jalousie Bay.

 The diverse marine and coastal habitats harbor important marine life.
 Hawksbill turtles are seen inshore, as well as whale sharks and pilot whales offshore.